sathvikbhagavan/trendtrackers/_portfolio/index.md

 ## The Radar of Drug Design: Profiling Our Top 10 Gag-Pol Inhibitors 🎯💊

-To visualize the key properties of our top 10 drugs we found (using the method mentioned above) targeting the HIV-1 Gag-Pol polyprotein, we turned to radar plots — a dynamic way to capture their strengths and weaknesses across multiple dimensions.
-Here’s a closer look at the five critical properties we evaluated:
+To visualize the key properties of our top 10 drugs we found (using the method mentioned above) targeting the Gag-Pol polyprotein, we turned to radar plots — a dynamic way to capture their strengths and weaknesses across multiple dimensions.
+Here’s a closer look at the five important clincal properties we evaluated:

 1. **BBB Martins** (Blood-Brain Barrier Permeability): The blood-brain barrier acts as the brain’s bouncer, keeping harmful compounds out.
 For our drugs, low BBB values are ideal to avoid neurotoxicity—a major concern when designing safe therapeutics.